DevJpLg/Crypto-Tracker/README.md

 # Crypto Tracker

-- Program to know the real-time value of the most used cryptocurrencies in the market”.
+- Program to know the real-time value of the most used cryptocurrencies in the market.

 - **Requirements**
   - Python